What are the Treatment Options for Amyotrophic Lateral Sclerosis (ALS)?

 Another Medicare plan option that includes prescription drug coverage is a Medicare Advantage Prescription Drug plan.
 Medicare Advantage (Part C) offers an alternative way to get your Original Medicare benefits (except for hospice care, which is still covered by Part A).
 A Medicare Advantage Prescription Drug plan offers the same benefits as Original Medicare, alongside prescription drug coverage.
 Please note that you’ll need to continue paying your Medicare Part B (medical insurance) premium, along with any premium the Medicare Advantage plan requires, and any coinsurance, copayments, and deductibles.

 If you have questions about Medicare plan options and ALS treatment coverage, I’m happy to talk with you.
 If you’d prefer, you can schedule a telephone call or request an email by clicking one of the links below.
 To see a list of plan options in your area you may qualify for, click the Compare Plans button.
 Click on the “View profile” link to learn more about me.
-You also can get immediate assistance by calling me or one of our licensed insurance agents at 1-844-847-2660 (TTY users 711) Monday through Friday, 8AM to 8PM ET.

 For more information about ALS treatment, please see:

 “Amyotrophic Lateral Sclerosis (ALS) Fact Sheet,” National Institute of Neurological Disorders and Stroke (NINDS), last modified March 14, 2016, http://www.ninds.nih.gov/disorders/amyotrophiclateralsclerosis/detail_ALS.htm